 First, what is the severity of the crime at issue?
 Is it fleeing and eluding and resisting arrest like Rodney King?
 Is it selling cigarettes like Eric Brown?
 Second, does the suspect pose an immediate threat to the safety of the officer or the public?
 According to the police officer, Michael Brown attempted to grab his weapon.
 An unarmed man poses a lesser threat than a man with a knife and a man with a gun poses an even greater threat.
 Finally, an officer can use reasonable and necessary force if a suspect is resisting arrest or attempting to flee.
 Put another way, an officer can use force when a suspect is not following verbal commands.

 The fact that some instances of police use of force is caught on video has been a blessing and a curse.
 If you paid attention to the discussion above, you will understand that even what appears to be excessive force may not be, if it is “objectively reasonable” and given the “totality of the circumstance.”
 The Rodney King video is a perfect example.
-You can watch the video by clicking here.
 For those who are not old enough or may not recall, Rodney King was severely beaten by four Los Angeles police officers while numerous other officers watched.
 The officers were criminally charged and acquitted and riots broke out in LA.
 This was one of the first instances of police use of force caught on video.
-Remember, this was 1991, over 20 years ago, and video was not as common as it is today.
-Let’s review the Rodney King case in light of the Graham factors.
+Remember, this was 1991, over 30 years ago, and video was not as common as it is today.
+Let’s review the Rodney King excessive force case in light of the Graham factors.

 First, Rodney King engaged the police on a high speed pursuit, only exiting his car when he crashed.
 Second, it is clear Rodney King was under the influence of drugs or alcohol.
 Next, he failed to comply with the officers’ orders and resisted arrest.
 What most people failed to understand is that most of the force used against Rodney King was allowable under the Graham factors.
 What was impermissible were the officers who continued to beat and kick Rodney King after he had complied and was subdued.
 Those actions were not reasonable nor necessary and amounted to excessive force.
 Remember, the subjective motivations of the officers are irrelevant.

-Next, let’s examine the Eric Garner case.
-You can watch the video by clicking here.
+Next, let’s examine the Eric Garner excessive force case.
 Eric Garner was stopped by New York police for illegally selling cigarettes.
 A minor offense under the Graham factors.
 He did not appear to be a threat to the safety of the officers or the public, other than his large size.
 But he did refuse to comply with the officers’ requests and was subdued.
 The police officer applied a choke hold to Eric Garner and the suspect eventually suffocated as a result of the choke hold.
-Another factor in determining whether the officer’s actions were objectively reasonable is the fact that the police department had banned the use of such chokeholds in their procedure manual.
+Another factor in determining whether the police officer’s actions were objectively reasonable is the fact that the police department had banned the use of such chokeholds in their procedure manual.
 The fact that Eric Garner had a long criminal history is irrelevant because the officers did not know that at the time.
 Remember, you cannot use hindsight in police brutality cases.

 Apply The Law, Not Your Emotions